didi/mand-mobile/components/icon/README.en-US.md

 ### Appendix

-As for svg icons, you need to use <a href="https://github.com/kisenka/svg-sprite-loader" target="_blank">svg-sprite-loader</a>, svg file name is the icon name.
+As for custom svg icons, you need to use <a href="https://github.com/kisenka/svg-sprite-loader" target="_blank">svg-sprite-loader</a>, svg file name is the icon name.

 1. Install Dependencies